paul-hammant/paranamer/README.md

 It is a library that allows the parameter names of non-private methods and constructors to be accessed at runtime.
 Normally this information is dropped by the compiler.
 In effect, methods like `doSometing(mypkg.Person **toMe**)` currently look like `doSomething(mypackage.Person **???**)` to people using Java's reflection to inspect methods.

 To date parameter name access has not been very useful to Java application developers, but with the advent of advanced scripting languages and web action frameworks for the JVM it is of increasing importance to be able to leverage a method's parameter names.
-Scripting languages like [Groovy](http://groovy.codehaus.org/) &amp; [JRuby](http://jruby.codehaus.org/), web action frameworks like [Waffle](http://waffle.codehaus.org) and [VRaptor](# "http://www.vraptor.org/") (that verge on the transparent) and the compelling [Grails](http://grails.codehaus.org/).
+Scripting languages like [Groovy](http://groovy.codehaus.org/) and [JRuby](http://jruby.codehaus.org/), web action frameworks like [Waffle](http://waffle.codehaus.org) and [VRaptor](# "http://www.vraptor.org/") (that verge on the transparent) and the compelling [Grails](http://grails.codehaus.org/).
 SOAP and REST designs could also benefit.

-ParaNamer allows you to generate and use parameter name info for versions of Java prior to JDK 5.0 and above.
+*Paranamer* allows you to generate and use parameter name info for versions of Java prior to JDK 5.0 and above.
 Parameter name access was scheduled for JDK 6.0, but was cancelled at a late stage as the spec-lead suggested the development team ran out of time to implement it.
 It didn't ship in JDK 7.0 either, though it did in JDK 8 (see below).
 Historically, it was felt that applications could end up depending on parameter names, and that they essentially became part of constructor/method signatures and could never be changed if you wanted to be backwards compatible.
-The view of the authors of Paranamer is that you should be aware that parameter names may change between releases, and code to not depend on them.
+The view of the authors of *Paranamer* is that you should be aware that parameter names may change between releases, and code to not depend on them.

-Paranamer is Open Source, and licensed as BSD, and first created in in July 2006.
+*Paranamer* is Open Source, and licensed as BSD, and first created in in July 2006.
 It is compatible with commercial/proprietary, GPL, BSD, and Apache (or any open/free source) use.

 # Java8 has parameter name access built in!

-Paranamer is gaining JDK 8 compatibility.
+*Paranamer* is gaining JDK 8 compatibility.
 JDK 8 though has native support though, and [stackoverflow](http://stackoverflow.com/questions/21455403/how-to-get-method-parameter-names-in-java-8-using-reflection) shows you how to make that work.

 # Accessing Parameter Name data